joeytakeda/engl507/README.md

-# engl507
+# English 507

-Core repository for ENGL507 @ UVic.
+This is the core repository for ENGL507 @ UVic taught by Jentery Sayers.